-Use it is directed by your doctor or as what is instructed on the product label.
-Do not take less or more than what is required, and stop taking it once symptoms are gone.
-DayQuil should not be taken for more than 7 days.
-If fever and pain still persist after 3 and 7 days respectively, seek medical attention immediately.
+Use it as directed by your doctor or as what is instructed on the product label.
+Do not take less or more than required; stop taking it once symptoms are gone.
+DayQuil should not be taken for more than seven days.
+If fever and pain persist after 3 and 7 days, seek medical attention immediately.
 Never hesitate to consult your doctor if you experience side effects such as rash.\

 Use the measuring tool that comes with your medicine

 Never use an ordinary spoon when taking your medicine.
 Either you get a medicine cup or a measuring spoon for your DayQuil.
 If ever you lose the measuring tool that comes with it, ask or buy again from the nearest pharmacy.

 Reveal your medical history to your doctor

 Tell your doctor whether you underwent surgery or other medical procedures or have a history of allergies.
 In this case, your doctor would know of possible contraindications that it may have with DayQuil.

 Follow the storage instructions indicated in the product label.
 Never store it in a freezer or places exposed to direct heat or moisture.

 Factors that affect DayQuil’s elimination rate from your system

 On average, those who take DayQuil expect it to be eliminated from their system in about 24 to 48 hours.
 However, several factors hasten or slow down this process.
 Among these are: